zwindler/redalert/README.md

 docker run -it -e SLACK_BOT_TOKEN=xoxb-your-own-slack-bot-token -v custom_config.py:/home/redalert/custom_config.py zwindler/redalert
 ```

 The `config.py` file is a standard Flask configuration file.
-It allows multiple configurations, including a default one for all your environments and a system of overrides [discribed here](https://flask.palletsprojects.com/en/1.1.x/config/).
+It allows multiple configurations, including a default one for all your environments and a system of overrides [described here](https://flask.palletsprojects.com/en/1.1.x/config/).

-For now, the only configurable part is the severity levels, through the **SEVERITY_LEVELS** variable.
+For now, the only configurable part are :

+### Severity levels

+The severity levels can be configured through the **SEVERITY_LEVELS** variable.
 You can modify the `custom_config.py` file like this for example:

 ```python
 class CustomConfig(object):